karmaniverous/metastructure/README.md

 For you motivated developers, the Metastructure Config schema (a [Zod](https://github.com/colinhacks/zod) schema) and the associated Typescript type, as well as all schema validations and expansions, are defined in [this source file](./src/Config.ts).

-For everybody else, please explore the [Metastructure Template repo project config file](https://github.com/karmaniverous/metastructure-template/blob/main/src/metastructure.yml).
+For everybody else, please explore the Metastructure Template Repo [project config file](https://github.com/karmaniverous/metastructure-template/blob/main/src/metastructure.yml).
 This is a working implementation and tracks current development, so it's a great example to follow!

 The sections below briefly describe each section of the config file.